 Enhance your accounting career by gaining the skills to investigate fraud with SNHU's forensic accounting degree program.
 With courses offered on campus and online, SNHU's forensic accounting program blends the best of both worlds by bringing together the convenience of online with the advantages of a physical campus.
 This 36-credit-minimum master's in forensic accounting teaches you how forensic accounting principles can be applied in complex financial transactions, such as mergers and acquisitions, bankruptcies and contract disputes.
 You'll also discover how forensic accounting findings are used in court cases to prosecute white-collar criminals.
-At the same time, you'll earn the credit hours needed in most states to take the CPA exam.
+The content of this program aligns with the Content and Skill Specification Outlines (CSOs/SSOs) set by the American Institute of Certified Public Accountants (AICPA).

 In addition to advanced accounting principles, the MS in Accounting Forensic Accounting concentration courses focus on the investigation of financial records to detect fraud, theft and malfeasance.